Waivable and Nonwaivable Enlistment Criteria

 (7) Evidence that the disqualifying condition no longer exists or justification for the waiver.

 (8) Height waiver must include the applicant's waist, shoe, and hat size.

 4-2.
 Suitability review for determination of enlistment

 a.
-Applicants with a criminal history regardless of disposition or questionable conduct character require a suitability review for determination of enlistment in accordance with Table 4-1.
+Applicants with a criminal history regardless of disposition or questionable conduct character require a suitability review for determination of enlistment in accordance with AOC Table 4-1.
 ARNG recruiters will forward requests for suitability reviews through GCRC workflow to the ARNG National Security Manager (ARNG-GSS-I) for final determination.
 The whole person concept will be applied in determining the applicant’s moral qualification for enlistment.
 Areas of consideration under this concept are: Number of offenses, severity of the charges, actual sentence, applicant’s age at the time of violation, and favorable comments from probation and parole officers.
 The required documentation for the submission of suitability reviews includes but not limited to-

 (1) Completed SF86.